Tutorial: Choose embedding and chat models for RAG in Azure AI Search

 An Owner role on your Azure subscription, necessary for creating role assignments.
 Your model provider has more role requirements for deploying and accessing models.
 Those are noted in the following steps.

-A model provider, such as Azure OpenAI, Azure AI Vision via an Azure AI multi-service account, or Azure AI Studio.
+A model provider, such as Azure OpenAI, Azure AI Vision via an Azure AI services multi-service resource, or Azure AI Studio.

 We use Azure OpenAI in this tutorial.
 Other providers are listed so that you know your options for integrated vectorization.